Arize-ai/client_python/src/arize/_generated/api_client/docs/TasksApi.md

 List tasks the user has access to, with cursor-based pagination.

-Filter by space, project, dataset, or task type using query parameters.
+Filter by space, space name, task name, project, dataset, or task type using query parameters.

 <Warning>This endpoint is in alpha, read more [here](https://arize.com/docs/ax/rest-reference#api-version-stages).</Warning>